Anthropological Sciences 101

-Detailed Description of Course
+2. Detailed Description of Course

 This course will cover such topics as the biological evolution of humans and our nonhuman primate relatives, the cultural evolution of humans since our origin until the development of complex civilizations, the origin and distribution of cultural and biological variation found in human populations throughout time and across geographic space, and the interaction between the biological forces of evolution (genetics, environment, ecology) and the cultural adaptations of human populations.
 More specifically this course will cover:

-- An introduction to the Anthropological Sciences
+1) An introduction to the Anthropological Sciences

-- An introduction to biological evolution and heredity
+2) An introduction to biological evolution and heredity

 3) The interaction of biology and culture in understanding humans past and present

-- Non-human Primates:
+4) Non-human Primates:

 7) Hominid evolution:

 8) Early hominids

 9) Genus Homo

-- Modern human origins-
+10)Modern human origins-

-- Neandertals, Anatomically Modern Homo sapiens
+11)Neandertals, Anatomically Modern Homo sapiens

-- The Neolithic: origins of agriculture
+13)The Neolithic: origins of agriculture

-- Early complex societies:
+14)Early complex societies:

-- Human variation and adaptation
+17)Human variation and adaptation

-Detailed Description of Conduct of Course
+3. Detailed Description of Conduct of Course

 As this will be a 100-level introductory course available to students from many majors and levels (including incoming freshmen), course content will be presented mainly through classroom lectures, readings, discussions, short writing assignments, and audio-visual materials.
 Whenever possible, current anthropological studies (both popular and professional) will be highlighted to introduce students to the Anthropological Sciences.
 Students will be encouraged to apply the discipline to understanding their past as well as solving current and future world problems.

-Goals and Objectives of the Course
+4. Goals and Objectives of the Course

 Having successfully completed this course, the student will be able to:

-- Explain the origin and development of human biological and cultural variation
+1) Explain the origin and development of human biological and cultural variation

-- Describe and explain the modern distribution of human biological and cultural diversity
+2) Describe and explain the modern distribution of human biological and cultural diversity

 3) Discuss and evaluate competing theories for the long term trends in human biocultural evolution

-- Discuss the interaction between human populations and the natural world throughout time and space, including
+4) Discuss the interaction between human populations and the natural world throughout time and space, including

 Three assessment measures will be used in this class including exams, quizzes, and short writing assignments.

-- Quizzes will be used as both a self-assessment measures for the students as well as a way for the instructor to
+1) Quizzes may be used as both a self-assessment measures for the students as well as a way for the instructor to

-3) Several short writing assignments will be given throughout the semester and will allow students to demonstrate
+3) Several short writing assignments may be given throughout the semester and will allow students to demonstrate

 6. Other Course Information